25 Things to See & Do

 The centerpiece of a lavish winter retreat since 1887, Park Avenue has long been the place for a relaxing stroll in elegant surroundings.
 Experience a unique destination for fine dining, fashion, and art in one of Florida’s most unique and flourishing communities.
 Bordered by a shady park that plays host to concerts and art festivals, Park Avenue is home to one-of-a-kind boutiques and well-known shops, sidewalk cafes and fine dining restaurants, as well as world-renowned art collections in the area’s museums.

 Downtown Winter Park’s charm is magnified in the truly unique details: hidden gardens and side streets that are home to locally-owned shops, a farmers’ market that attracts both locals and visitors alike each Saturday morning, festive parades that mark the seasons and a scenic boat tour that cruises the canals between the City’s lakes overlooking the area’s most prestigious homes.
 Often called “Little Europe,” Park Avenue in downtown Winter Park is a year round destination that is sure to charm visitors of all ages.
-For more information and to view the Park Avenue store directory, click here.

 2. Charles Hosmer Morse Museum of American Art